Class 6 Maths Chapter 1 Patterns in Mathematics Notes

 Patterns in Shapes

 Studying patterns in shapes helps to develop important mathematical skills.
-It teaches you to recognize and create sequence, understand symmetry and see how shapes can transform.
+It teaches you to recognize and create sequences, understand symmetry, and see how shapes can transform.

-Shapes can be one, two or three-dimensional (1D, 2D or 3D) can be even more dimensional.
+Shapes can be one, two, or three-dimensional (1D, 2D or 3D) and can be even more dimensional.

 Geometry: